NUXMVP/LOVE/README.md

 - Join the Community:
    Create, hold, and spread $LOVE tokens to incentivize goodwill and amplify activity.
 - Contribute Skills and Talents:
-   Participate pseudonymously through GitHub repositories to monitor, build, and expand the $LOVE, $JUSTICE, and $TRUTH networks.
+   Participate pseudonymously through GitHub repositories to monitor, build, and expand the $LOVE, $TRUTH and $JUSTICE networks.
 - Support Giving Initiatives:
-  Share feedback, engage with projects, and spread the mission of faith-inspired giving globally.
+  Publically post a $LOVE wallet address (social media, website etc), share feedback, engage with projects, and spread the mission of faith-inspired giving globally.

-## Tagline
+## Mission
 ## "Land with $LOVE.
-Expand to $JUSTICE.
-Build on $TRUTH."
+Build on $Truth.
+Expand to $Justice."

 ## For Inquiries
 - $LOVE Token Contract Address: View on BaseScan - https://basescan.org/token/0xF4d749aBDD407Ec2158eC6273937C8251E42c07f